deborahelizabethpadilla/iOS-Interview-Dry-Run/README.md

 In a year from now, I hope to contribute to projects that support innovation and helping others.
 In order to achieve this, I would continue to learn new strategies in order to compliment the knowledge I already am aware of.
 I’m a big believer in practice makes perfect and I know as long as I keep an open mind to new information, while I continue to practice, that I’ll be able to meet goals and apply creative decisions to any project I undertake.

 In order to be a great asset to any company or project, I strongly encourage anybody to involve themselves in whatever they are passionate about and the values they share.
 Indefinitely, I will be working for someone who compliments these things when it comes to my personal passions and values.
-This will not only allow me to succeed, but exceed expectations within myself as well as the client.
+This will not only allow me to succeed, but exceed expectations within myself as well as with the client.